 Overall responsibility for finances and for all other aspects of the Trust continues to rest with the Board of Directors.
 The CEO's delegated responsibilities are outlined in a scheme of delegation.
-The board delegates a number of functions to the local governing bodies of Bristol Free School, Becket Keys Church of England School, King's School, St Andrew the Apostle Greek Orthodox School and Turing House School .
+The Board delegates a number of functions to school local governing bodies.